ElijahHudley/DS4Windows/README.md

-# DS4Windows
+# DS4Windows with Nacon support
-Like those other ds4tools, but sexier.
+Like that sexy ds4tool...

 DS4Windows is a portable program that allows you to get the best experience while using a DualShock 4 on your PC.
 By emulating a Xbox 360 controller, many more games are accessible.